veenaahir23/CloudComputing/README.md

 SQL workbench used for AWS.
 Code examples for the same have been uploaded.

-The hosting are not available as of now, since they were free trails purhcased during the duration of course.
+The hosting are not available as of now, since they were free trails purchased during the duration of course.